 I’m interested in what the Bible says and how people continue to interact with it.
 Understanding the Bible involves knowing something about where it came from, the ways it tells its stories, and its ability to fuel people’s imaginations about God and what God makes possible.

 I teach people who identify with a variety of denominational traditions and in a variety of cultural settings.
 I’m a native Californian who was educated in the American Northeast and now lives in the Upper Midwest.
-I’m a professor at Luther Seminary, a seminary of the ELCA, yet I am an ordained teaching elder in the Presbyterian Church (U.S.A.).
+I’m a full-time professor at Luther Seminary, a seminary of the ELCA, yet I am an ordained teaching elder in the Presbyterian Church (U.S.A.) and I serve part-time on the staff of a Presbyterian congregation.
 I’m much more interested in what unites people across their different backgrounds and commitments than what divides them.